Gus G (Interview)

 To me, writing instrumentals doesn’t come naturally either.
 My ideas usually start with a vocal in mind – and if they don’t work out, I can twist and turn them into instrumentals.

 With that said, I’m thinking seriously about at some point making more instrumentals.
 But that would require a different writing approach.
-The guitar would need to take the space of the voice.
+The guitar would need to take the place of the voice.

 The melodic part is what gets lost with a lot of instrumental music.